gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Quick-Start.md

     make
     sudo ./load.sh

-During the installation, you will be prompted to enter the source code of the Intel SGX Linux driver.
+During installation, you will be prompted to enter the source code path of the SGX driver.
 Type in the path and the driver version and continue.

 ### 6. Set `vm.mmap_min_addr=0` in the System